Joe Frazier: Early life

-Joe Frazier was born January 12, 1944, the twelfth child of Dolly Alston-Frazier and Rubin in Beaufort, South Carolina.
-He was raised in a rural community of Beaufort called Laurel Bay.
+Frazier was born January 12, 1944, the twelfth child of Dolly Alston-Frazier and Rubin in Beaufort, South Carolina.
+He was raised in Laurel Bay, South Carolina, a rural community in Beaufort County, South Carolina.
 Frazier said that he was always close to his father, who carried him when he was a toddler "over the 10 acres of farmland" the Fraziers worked as sharecroppers "to the still where he made his bootleg corn liquor, and into town on Saturdays to buy the necessities that a family of 10 needed."
 He was affectionately called "Billie Boy".

-Rubin Frazier had his left hand burned and part of his forearm amputated in a tractor accident the year that his son was born.
-Rubin Frazier and his wife, Dolly, had been in their car while Arthur Smith, who was drunk, passed by and made a move for Dolly but was rebuffed.
+Rubin Frazier had his left hand and part of his forearm amputated in a tractor accident the year that his son was born.
+Rubin Frazier and his wife, Dolly, had been in their car when their friend Arthur Smith, who was drunk, made a move for Dolly but was rebuffed.
 Stefan Gallucci, a local barkeep, recounted the experience.
 When the Fraziers drove away, Smith fired at them several times and hit Dolly in the foot and Rubin several times in his arm.
 Smith was convicted and sent to prison but did not stay long.
 Dolly said, "If you were a good workman, the white man took you out of jail and kept you busy on the farm."

 Frazier's parents worked their farm with two mules: Buck and Jenny.
 The farmland was what country people called "white dirt, which is another way of saying it isn't worth a damn."
 They could not grow peas or corn on it, only cotton and watermelons.

+Introduction to boxing

-In the early 1950s, Frazier's father bought a black-and-white television.
-The family and others nearby came to watch boxing matches on it.
+In the early 1950s, Frazier's father bought a black and white television, and the family and others nearby came to watch boxing matches on it.
 Frazier's mother sold drinks for a quarter as they watched boxers like Sugar Ray Robinson, Rocky Marciano, Willie Pep, and Rocky Graziano.
-One night, Frazier's Uncle Israel noticed his stocky build.
+One night, Frazier's uncle, Israel, noticed his stocky build.
 "That boy there... that boy is gonna be another Joe Louis", he remarked.
 The words made an impression on Joe.
 His classmates at school would give him a sandwich or a quarter to walk with them at final bell so that bullies would not bother them.
 Frazier said, "Any 'scamboogah' [disrespectful, low-down and foul person] who got in my face would soon regret it; Billie Boy could kick anybody's ass."
-The day after his uncle's comment, Frazier filled old burlap sack with rags, corncobs, a brick, and Spanish moss.
+The day after his uncle's comment, Frazier filled an old burlap sack with rags, corncobs, a brick, and Spanish moss.
 He hung the makeshift heavybag from an oak tree in the backyard.
 "For the next 6, 7 years, damn near every day I'd hit that heavybag for an hour at a time.
 I'd wrap my hands with a necktie of my Daddy's, or a stocking of my Momma's or sister's, and get to it," he remarked.